 And if you are looking for a day trip from San Juan with kids, make sure to take them to the Guajataca Tunnel.
 It was once a railroad in the 20th century, but now there are food trucks, farm animals, and local artisans around it.
 You can even ride a small train inside the tunnel.
 Finish your day by taking a great picture with the Insta-worthy sculpture La Cara del Indio.

-If you are just looking for a day trip close to San Juan, I suggest you spend your day in Carolina.
+If you are just looking for a day trip close to San Juan, I suggest you spend your day exploring things to do in Carolina.